TSX may open lower on global growth concerns

-Feb 9 Canada's main stock index was set for a higher start on Thursday, tracking gains in oil prices following an unexpected fall in U.S. gasoline inventories.

-Sept 6 Toronto's main stock index looked set to open lower on Tuesday on concerns about the health of global economy, with the United States showing signs of falling into recession and the euro zone's sovereign debt crisis worsening.
+Aug 2 Toronto's main stock index looked set to open lower on Tuesday, with mining shares likely to drop on worries about the global economic recovery coupled with concerns over the euro zone debt crisis.

 FACTORS TO WATCH